BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/ConcatenateDataArraysFilter.md

 This filter is designed to handle arrays of matching array types and component dimensions.
 If the arrays have different array types or component dimensions, the filter will raise an error.

+**NOTE:** If you are wanting to instead combine data arrays into a multi-component array, please see the [Combine Attribute Arrays](CombineAttributeArraysFilter.md) filter.

 % Auto generated parameter table will be inserted here

 ## Example Pipelines